×

 Consult Liaison Hospital Service (CLHS)

-The Consult Liaison Hospital Service (CLHS) is a service offered at the Sanford Medical Center Fargo (SMCF), which is a 300+ bed medical facility in Fargo, ND.
+The Consult Liaison Hospital Service is a service offered at the Sanford Medical Center Fargo (SMCF), which is a 300+ bed medical facility in Fargo, ND.
 The CLHS team consists of a multidisciplinary team comprised of a psychologist, psychiatrist, psychiatry residents, and social workers who respond to referrals for behavioral health services throughout the medical center, including the Emergency Department.
 Services are provided to adult patients from a variety of diverse cultures and from geographic areas across the rural Midwest region.
 In this acute hospital setting, psychology services are often requested for patients who are experiencing psychological symptoms in reaction to traumatic accidents, chronic pain, insomnia, depressive and anxious reactions, psychological trauma effects, suicidal ideations, and grief reactions.
 CLHS team members are also consulted for capacity evaluations to determine if patients have the capacity to make medical decisions for themselves.
 During their 3–6-month rotation, interns will have the opportunity to shadow CLHS team members, conduct psychological evaluations, and offer psychological treatment in an individual format.
 Interns are expected to be on-site one day per week during this rotation.

-Inpatient Pediatrics Services (IPS)
+Inpatient Pediatric Services